dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ## View Extensions

-A _view extension_ is a declaration that adds members to an existing view which is in scope.
+A _view extension_ is a declaration that adds members to an existing view, which is in scope.

-*The quick intuitive perspective on this mechanism is that it is similar to extension methods, but they are 'sticky' in the sense that they are associated with a given view type and they do not require the declaration of the view extension to be imported directly.*
+*The rule of thumb about this mechanism is that it is similar to extension methods, but they are 'sticky' in the sense that they are associated with a given view type, and they do not require the declaration of the view extension to be imported directly.*

 A view extension declaration is derived from `<viewExtensionDeclaration>`.
 A compile-time error occurs if a view extension declaration contains a member export declaration.

-Assume that _DX_ is a view extension declaration named `prefix.V`.
+Assume that _DX_ is a view extension declaration named `prefix.View`.
-A compile-time error occurs unless there is a unique view declaration named `V` which is imported into the current library with the import prefix `prefix`.
+A compile-time error occurs unless there is a unique view declaration named `View` which is imported into the current library with the import prefix `prefix`.

-Assume that _DX_ is a view extension declaration named `V`.
-A compile-time error occurs unless there is a unique view declaration named `V` which is imported into the current library without an import prefix.
+Assume that _DX_ is a view extension declaration named `View`.
+A compile-time error occurs unless there is a unique view declaration named `View` which is imported into the current library without an import prefix.

-Whether or not `V` is imported with a prefix, let _DV_ be that unique view declaration.
+Let _DV_ denote the above mentioned unique view declaration, whether or not it is imported with a prefix (so _DX_ may or may not have that prefix in the following paragraphs).

 We say that _DX_ provides an _extension of the view_ declared by _DV_,
 and we say that _DX_ _belongs to_ _DV_.

-A compile-time error occurs unless _DX_ and _DV_ have exactly the same type parameters with exactly the same bounds up to consistent renaming.
-A compile-time error occurs unless the representation type of _DX_ is equal to the representation type of _DV_.
+A compile-time error occurs unless _DX_ and _DV_ have exactly the same type parameters with exactly the same bounds, up to consistent renaming.
+A compile-time error occurs unless the representation type of _DX_ and the representation type of _DV_ are mutual subtypes.

+We say that a library _L1_ is _dominated by_ a library _L0_ iff _L1_
+is in the transitive closure of imports from _L0_. *In other words, each library dominates every library to which it has a non-empty import path (so we can't have _L0 == L1_).*

+Similarly, a view extension declaration _DX1_ in a library _L1_ is dominated by a view extension declaration _DX0_ in a library _L0_ iff _L1_ is dominated by _L0_.

 Consider a member access _a_ (*e.g., `v.foo()`*), in a library _L_,
-where the receiver type is `V<T1, ..
-Tk>` where `V` denotes _DV_.
+where the receiver type is `View<T1, ..
+Tk>` where `View` denotes _DV_.

 Let _VX<sub>1</sub> ..
-VX<sub>n</sub>_ be the set of view extensions specifying extensions of _DV_ which are declared in libraries _L<sub>1</sub> ..
-L<sub>n</sub>_ (*not necessarily distinct*).
+VX<sub>n</sub>_ be the set of view extensions belonging to _DV_ which are declared in libraries _L<sub>1</sub> ..
+L<sub>n</sub>_ (*not necessarily distinct*) that are imported directly or indirectly by _L_.

-We say that a library _L1_ is _dominated by_ a library _L0_ iff _L1_
-is in the transitive closure of imports from _L0_. *In other words, each library dominates every library to which it has an import path.*

-Similarly, a view extension declaration _DX1_ in a library _L1_ is dominated by a view extension declaration _DX0_ in a library _L0_ iff _L1_ is dominated by _L0_.

 For the given member name (*in the example: `foo`*), let _VX<sub>1</sub> ..
-VX<sub>m</sub>_ be the subset of view extension declarations belonging to _DV_ that declare a member with that name (*we're just lucky to have chosen a numbering that makes this possible*) and let _VX<sub>1</sub> ..
+VX<sub>m</sub>_ be the subset of view extension declarations belonging to _DV_ that declare a member with that name (*we can assume that we have chosen a numbering that makes this possible*) and let _VX<sub>1</sub> ..
 VX<sub>p</sub>_ be the subset of _VX<sub>1</sub> ..
 VX<sub>m</sub>_ which are not dominated by any other member of _VX<sub>1</sub> ..
 VX<sub>m</sub>_.